Resolve A Failed Endpoint Check

 Step 3: Open Endpoint Self-Healing Detail

 Section titled “Step 3: Open Endpoint Self-Healing Detail”From the Sentinel panel, use Self-healing to open the endpoint-specific self-healing page.
-Use History when you want the page focused on Sentinel history.
+It opens inside the endpoint detail shell with the Status view selected.
+Use Run history when you want the page focused on Sentinel history.

 Look for the newest execution first.
 Older failed executions should not override a newer successful run.

-Section titled “Step 4: Check Sessions, Knowledge, And Escalations”Move through the endpoint self-healing tabs in this order:
+Section titled “Step 4: Check Sessions, Activity, And Knowledge”Move through the endpoint self-healing views in this order:

-Sessions: check whether a self-healing session already started, whether it is active, awaiting escalation, or terminal, and whether there is an agent thread link.Knowledge: check accepted endpoint knowledge and pending proposals that may explain a false positive or special handling.Escalations: check endpoint-scoped escalation rows and useReviewfor a pending decision.
+Sessions: check whether a self-healing session already started, whether it is active, awaiting escalation, or terminal, and whether there is an agent thread link.Run history: compare the newest Sentinel execution with older failed, timed-out, or policy-denied runs.Activity: review the combined timeline for Sentinel, session, knowledge-document, and escalation events.Knowledge: check the endpoint knowledge document for durable facts that may explain a false positive or special handling.Escalations: check endpoint-scoped escalation rows and confirm whether a human decision is still pending.

 Decision points: